profweston/Crime_Time_Final_Project/README.md

 1. Data were filtered by date to include years 2015 and forward.
 2. Rows including NaNs and empty cells were deleted.
-3.
+3. Columns not contributing to our data inquiry were dropped.
 4.

 ## Database

 ## Machine Learning Model
-Our provision Machine Learning Model is the Random Forest Classifier.
+Our provisional Machine Learning Model is the Random Forest Classifier.
 We chose a supervised learning model because we are attempting to predict arrests based on data from previous arrests.
 Since our target variable only has two possible values (True or False), it is a classification model.
-The Random Forest Classifier is beneficial because it is robust against overfitting, can handle many input variables without variable deletion, and can run efficientily on our large dataset.
+The Random Forest Classifier is beneficial because it is robust against overfitting, can handle many input variables without variable deletion, and can run efficiently on our large dataset.